wala/wala.github.io/ariadne.md

-# WALA Ariadne
+---
+layout: spage
+title: "WALA Ariadne"
+---

 ## What is it?
-WALA Ariadne uses static analayis of Python for TensorFlow to give machine learning practitioners modern software development support.
+WALA Ariadne uses static analaysis of Python for TensorFlow to give machine learning practitioners modern software development support.
 The video below gives a flavor of Ariadne, in this case integrated into JupyterLab: